-Proposals impacting on the capacity or provision of road infrastructure should demonstrate a positive contribution towards the Mayor of London's Healthy Streets Approach to design and support improvement to the ten Healthy Street Indicators in line with Transport for London guidance.
+Major development proposals impacting on the capacity or provision of road infrastructure should demonstrate a positive contribution towards the Mayor of London's Healthy Streets Approach to design and support improvement to the ten Healthy Street Indicators in line with Transport for London guidance.
 Proposals should demonstrably consider the following:

-- 1. Provide more pedestrian and cyclist safety improvements to junctions and road crossings on the key routes of Lee High Road, Lee Road, Burnt Ash Road/Hill and Eltham Road.
-Consideration should be given to French-style crossings, which include painted lines on the roads but no pelican lights, making them cheaper to install. - 2.
-Provide small traffic islands to reduce the width of the roadway where it is over 9 metres wide (kerb to kerb). - 3.
+- 1. Provide more pedestrian and cyclist safety improvements to junctions and road crossings on the key routes of Lee High Road, Lee Road, Burnt Ash Road/Hill and Eltham Road. - 2.
+Where appropriate provide small traffic islands to reduce the width of the roadway where it is over 9 metres wide (kerb to kerb). - 3.
 Improve access and streetscape around public transport sites. - 4.
-Continue to provide parking for shops eg for accessibility and other demonstrable need. - 5.
+All proposals for improvements affecting The Transport for London Road Network (TLRN) will require the approval of Transport for London (TFL) and should be the subject of engagement and consultation with TFL at an early stage. - 5.
 Prioritise improvements and crossings along identified walking routes, particularly those between retail areas, green spaces and public transport nodes - 6.
 Give pedestrians the maximum possible space and accessibility through appropriately positioned dropped kerbs and waiting areas at and in road crossings.
 Pavement widths and furniture should accommodate the needs of varying abilities, considering the Disability Discrinination Act 1995 guidance. - 7.
-Proposals should consider how they can contribute to improving walking and cycling routes particularly along routes that link Lee's key destinations - 8.
-Proposals should demonstrate a reduction in the use of private vehicles by adopting measures such as reduced parking provision, car clubs, on-site car parking spaces limited to designated for disabled people, operational or servicing needs, and not issuing on-street parking permits - 9.
-In order to reduce the reliance on motor vehicles for journeys in and around the Forum area, proposals will be supported that help to secure the aim of all residential homes being within 100m of:1. - i.
-Safe and secure cycle storage (involving local residents in the positioning of these) - ii.
+Proposals should consider how they can contribute to improving walking and cycling routes particularly along routes that link Lee's key destinations

+- 8. Proposals should demonstrate a reduction in the use of private vehicles by adopting measures such as reduced parking provision, car clubs, on-site car parking spaces limited to designated for disabled people, operational or servicing needs, and not issuing on-street parking permits - 9.
+In order to reduce the reliance on motor vehicles for journeys in and around the Forum area, proposals will be supported that help to secure the aim of all residential homes being within 100 meters of: i.
+Safe and secure cycle storage (involving local residents in the positioning of these) ii.
 An electric charging point for vehicles.

-- Work with London Borough of Lewisham and Royal Borough of Greenwich councils and residents to consider if residents want to make more streets in the Lee Forum area part of controlled parking zones. - Work with TfL to provide the results of local consultation on improvements to buses - 1.
-New bus routes required, as identified through consultation, in order of priority:
+- Work with London Borough of Lewisham and Royal Borough of Greenwich councils and residents to consider if residents want to make more streets in the Lee Forum area part of controlled parking zones. - Work with TfL to provide the results of local consultation on improvements to buses

+1. New bus routes required, as identified through consultation, in order of priority: